Cottage Cheese Pizza Bowl

 Do I have to blend the cottage cheese?

 You don't have to, but I strongly recommend it.
 I've made it both ways and the blended version holds together so much better.
 About 30 seconds in a blender or mini food processor gets it smooth and almost ricotta-like.
-When I skip blending, the curds separate from the liquid during baking and you end up with a watery bottom.
-My reader Joanna confirmed the same thing, said the whipped version "holds up perfectly."
+If you don't own either, a fork works in a pinch.
+Mash for about two minutes until most of the curds break down.
+It won't be as smooth, but it's better than leaving it chunky.
+When I skip processing entirely, the curds separate from the liquid during baking and I end up with a watery bottom.

 How do I prevent vegetables from making it watery?